I'm Omar, a bilingual Product Designer based in Tokyo.

-I’ve since built a diverse resume in product design, with a focus on UX, strategy, and service design.
+In my eleven years here, I've built a diverse resume in product design, with a focus on UX, research, and strategy.

 Adaptability